techstreams/TSFormBot/README.md

 * Create a new [Google Form](form.new).
 * From within the new form, select the **More _(three dots)_ > Script editor** menu.
-* Delete the code in `Code.gs` in the script editor.
+* Delete the code in `Code.gs` from the script editor.
 * Click on the `Untitled project` project name, and rename to `TSFormBot`.
 * Copy and paste the [code](Code.gs) into the script editor.
 * Select the menu **File > Save all**.